 Some Basics – Crumbs vs Batter

-As it turns out, Onion Rings are just not that easy to make.
-After peeling whole, and wiping away your tears, they need to be sliced in uniform thickness so that they look right; the first challenge.
+As it turns out, onion rings are just not that easy to make.
+After peeling whole and wiping away your tears, they need to be sliced in uniform thickness so that they look right; the first challenge.
 Then, the individual rings have to be separated from each other; again, they tend to stick together and break when tugged at, so we add the step of soaking in lukewarm water for a few minutes.
-There’s a flimsy little membrane between each ring, which interferes with the breading process, and renders the ring itself defenseless against the encroaching hot grease during the frying process, so it should be removed.
+There’s a flimsy little membrane between each ring which interferes with the breading process and renders the ring itself defenseless against the encroaching hot grease during the frying process.
+It should be removed.
 Note: it rarely comes off in one piece.

-And, still, there’s more.
-Battered Onion Rings exist, but the Crumb coating is still the standard.
+And still, there’s more.
+Battered onion rings exist, but the crumb coating is still the standard.
 If it’s any comfort, the batter doesn’t stick any better than the crumb does–it shatters and splatters and boils off and fouls the oil, so, I don’t even bother.
 Crumb breading itself needs certain conditions to succeed.
 The mantra was always “Dry, Wet, Dry, Wait.”
-What this means is, you dip your product, be it chicken, veal, fish, or prawns (wet surfaces) in something “dry” (usually flour), so that the flour sticks, then, something wet (egg, usually), then, something dry (crumbs), and, then, you WAIT for at least one hour for the breading to rest and secure itself to the onion.
+What this means is you dip your product, be it chicken, veal, fish, or prawns (wet surfaces) in something “dry” (usually flour).
+The flour sticks, then, something wet (egg, usually), then, something dry (crumbs), and, then, you WAIT for at least one hour for the breading to rest and secure itself to the onion.

 Wet or Dry?

-Onion rings can’t really decide if they’re dry OR wet.
+Onions can’t really decide if they’re dry OR wet.
 They must be wet, but they feel kinda dry to the touch, and flour really isn’t that eager to stick to them.
-So, when you attempt to apply the next step, by dipping them in the egg or other liquid mixture, they tend to have a lot of naked patches.
+When you attempt to apply the next step by dipping them in the egg or other liquid mixture, they tend to have a lot of naked patches.
 If you just turn a blind eye and proceed, when you dip them in the egg, well, that doesn’t stick so good either, and by the time you get to the dry crumbs…well…you know where this is going.